yuchenzhang/onepennymedia/README.md

 > ssh-add ~/.ssh/id_rsa (or ssh-add ~/.ssh/id_dsa, depending on the key you are using)

-4 Login to production server and test the with Github:
+4 Login to production server and test the connection with Github:

 > ssh media.onepennyentrepreneur.com